A Comparison of Singapore’s Peer to Peer (P2P) Lending Platforms: Capital Match, Funding Societies and MoolahSense

 Note that the automatic loan can be enabled or disabled whenever desired.
 However, you may not get every eligible loan as there may be too many investors who are eligible for a limited amount of loan.

-Funding Societies follow their own algorithm for Auto-Invest, which prioritises investors who have missed out on pervious loans first.
-This means that they will be prioritised on the upcoming loan.
+Funding Societies follow their own algorithm for Auto-Invest, which prioritizes investors who have missed out on previous loans first.
+This means that they will be prioritized on the upcoming loan.
 This service is free.

 Currently, only Funding Societies have a Mobile Application which makes the already user-friendly platform even more hassle-free.
 The app is rather intuitive to use as well.
 For IOS users, you can even choose to login with your thumbprint if you are lazy to type your login details.

 Should Moolah Sense become insolvent one day, DP Information Group will transfer the servicing function to ensure that investors continue to receive monthly repayments on the loans that have been dispatched.

 Should Funding Societies become insolvent one day, the will continue to be handled by an escrow agency, Vistra.
 Loan agreements in place will continue to be valid and a reputable agency will be assigned to fulfil the service duties.

 Should Capital Match become insolvent one day, investors will continue to receive monthly repayments on the loans that have been dispatched.